SyracuseUniversity/flask-mysql-example/README.md

 #### Run application
 The last few lines of our Dockerfile help to run our application within the container.
 The `EXPOSE` function tells docker to open up port 5000 on the container for our application, since flask defaults to listening on port 5000.

 The `CMD` command tells docker what command to use to run our container.
-It takes an array of strings containing the binary we want to run (in this case python), and it's arguments.
+It takes an array of strings containing the binary we want to run (in this case python), and its arguments.
 In the example, we're telling the container to run python, and use the module gunicorn to serve app.py on port 5000:

 ```dockerfile
 # open port and start app